 • Certified wood – We use wood designated by the Forest Stewardship Council (FSC) in our earrings.

-• Piñatex® – We use pineapple leather for our earring backings and necklaces.
+• Piñatex® – We use textile made from pineapple leaves for our products.

 • OEKO-TEX® – French cotton thread used for our earrings and necklaces has the Standard 100 label, guaranteeing the textile is ecologically harmless.